-On 14th of February, St. Valentine’s day is celebrated in many countries and Bulgaria is no exception.
-But there’s more.
-Bulgarians also celebrate the holiday of vine-growers and wine-makers, known as St. Trifon Zarezan, the traditional and old Bulgarian wine celebration that marks the time of year when vine-growers trim back their vines.
-I was there and it was memorable.
+On 14th of February, St. Valentine’s day is celebrated in many countries.
+Bulgaria also celebrate the holiday of vine-growers and wine-makers, known as St. Trifon Zarezan.
+What’s more about this traditional and old Bulgarian wine celebration.